 How Long Should You Be Patient Dating a Separated Man?

 So, how long should you be patient with a separated man?
-Depends on how much of your life are you willing to put on hold or waste waiting for him?
+Depends on how much of your life you are willing to put on hold or waste waiting for him?
 If his divorce is just a couple of months away from completion, well that might be worth it.
 However, if he…

-- Hasn’t even started proceedings why wait for what could take years?
+- Hasn’t even started proceedings; why wait for what could take years?

-- Doesn’t keep his promises and often disappoints you, that will not suddenly improve
+- Doesn’t keep his promises and often disappoints you; that will not suddenly improve

-- Was super nice for a while, but that’s all changed, it won’t revert back to how things were
+- Was super nice for a while, but that’s all changed; it won’t revert back to how things were

-- Doesn’t have time for the relationship you want, that’s who he is, and it won’t change
+- Doesn’t have time for the relationship you want; that’s who he is, and it won’t change

-- Has a million excuses why he can’t see you, things won’t get better in the future
+- Has a million excuses why he can’t see you; things won’t get better in the future

-- Loves you and you love him, but this doesn’t make you happy, it won’t change!
+- Loves you and you love him, but this doesn’t make you happy; it won’t change!

 The Bottom Line

 Can dating a separated man work out?
-Sure, on super rare occasions a man will finish his divorce, feel ready for a relationship and commit to you for the kind of romantic partnership you want.
+Sure.
+On super rare occasions a man will finish his divorce, feel ready for a relationship and commit to you for the kind of romantic partnership you want.

 However, playing the lottery makes more sense since the odds of winning are better.
 Please don’t think YOU will be the EXCEPTION.
 I know so many women who wasted the best years of their life dating a separated man who promised to get divorced.

-Your separated guy is NOT the only one for you no matter how it seems.
+Your separated guy is NOT the only one for you, no matter how it seems.
 And if you are just starting to date, please exclude separated men from your list of potential partners.
 Eliminate the drama and pain.
 Why even get started when you know this situation is 99.9% sure to be a tear-jerker?

 Stop being patient and understanding and instead, go after what you want!
 Move on from men who can’t love you the way you want and find a new man who is ready for the healthy relationship you dream of and deserve.